ROCm/.github/docs/templates/contributing_template.md

 code duplication and code maintenance if no gain is found.
 Contributors should be guided about any performance benchmarking mechanism including baseline comparison.

-Additionally, to encourage contributors, we should point out that the "Issue" tab, as defined below, could be leveraged by them to discuss with the community members, features they would like to bring in or the purported perf gains it would bring, before raising pull requests.
+Additionally, to encourage contributors, we should point out that the GitHub "Issues" tab could be leveraged to discuss features they would like to bring in.
+Or use it to discuss changes, along with the perf gains it would bring, before raising pull requests.

 MIOpen Example:
 The goal of MIOpen library is to provide the optimized implementation of ops found